 Todd B. Scherwin

 Todd Scherwin, managing partner of the Los Angeles office, represents local and national employers on a full spectrum of labor and employment matters.
 He both litigates on behalf of employers and regularly counsels businesses on a range of employment matters.

 Todd has defended employers in civil litigation in state and federal court, including the 9th Circuit Court of Appeals and the United States Supreme Court.
 Notably, Todd and his team were successful in convincing the United States Supreme Court to reverse and remand the Ninth Circuit Court of Appeals in the case, Encino Motorcars v.
 Navarro in April 2018.

-Todd regularly counsels employers on day-to-day issues including state and federal leave laws, harassment and discrimination issues, terminations, and wage-hour laws.
+Todd’s counseling practice includes advising businesses on difficult issues related to state and federal leave laws, harassment and discrimination issues, independent contractor compliance, terminations, and wage-hour laws.
 He also guides clients in developing preventative policies and procedures to avoid costly employment claims and litigation.

 Todd is a member of the HR Advisory Board at the California State University, Long Beach where he is a lecturer in the Human Resources Management Program teaching California Labor and Employment Law.

 During law school, he served as an extern to the Honorable Ronald S.W.
 Lew of the United States District Court, Central District of California.